Sabiha Gökçen

 Sabiha Gökçen ([sabiˈha ɟøcˈtʃɛn]; 22 March 1913 – 22 March 2001) was a Turkish aviator.
 During her flight career, she flew around 8,000 hours and participated in 32 different military operations.
-She was the world's first female fighter pilot, aged 23.
+She became the world's first female fighter pilot, at age 23.
 As an orphan, she was one of the nine children adopted by Mustafa Kemal Atatürk.

-She is recognized as the first female combat pilot by The Guinness Book of World Records (in fact she was the first female fighter pilot, as the first female combat pilot was Marie Marvingt in 1915) and was selected as the only female pilot for the poster of "The 20 Greatest Aviators in History" published by the United States Air Force in 1996.
+She is recognized as the first female combat pilot by The Guinness Book of World Records and was selected as the only female pilot for the poster of "The 20 Greatest Aviators in History" published by the United States Air Force in 1996.

-Sabiha Gökçen Airport, the second airport in Istanbul, is named after her.
+Sabiha Gökçen International Airport, the second airport in Istanbul, is named after her.